 Penny has been a Board member since 2016.

 Fred Chaney, Deputy Chair

 Fred Chaney is an architect and Director of Taylor Robinson Chaney Broderick.
 The work of the practice is guided by Fred’s abiding interest in achieving excellent public and community outcomes, and the creative processes that underpin those objectives.
 Fred has delivered award-winning projects in the university sector, training and secondary education, justice, planning and urban design.
 Fred has taught regularly at architecture schools in Australia including the University of Western Australia, Melbourne University and RMIT University.
-He is the Chairman-elect of the Australian Urban Design Research Centre in Perth.
+He is the Chairman of the Australian Urban Design Research Centre in Perth.